Nuragic civilization: Sea Peoples connection

 The late Bronze Age (14th–13th–12th centuries BC) saw a vast migration of the so-called Sea Peoples, described in ancient Egyptian sources.
 They destroyed Mycenaean and Hittite sites and also attacked Egypt.
 According to Giovanni Ugas, the Sherden, one of the most important tribes of the sea peoples, are to be identified with the Nuragic Sardinians.
-This identification has been also supported by Antonio Taramelli, Vere Gordon Childe, Sebastiano Tusa, Vassos Karageorghis and Carlos Roberto Zorea, from the Complutense University of Madrid.
-Another hypothesis is that they came to the island around the 13th or 12th century after the failed invasion of Egypt.
-However, these theories remain controversial.
+This identification has been also supported by Antonio Taramelli, Vere Gordon Childe, Sebastiano Tusa, Vassos Karageorghis, and Carlos Roberto Zorea, from the Complutense University of Madrid.

+Another hypothesis is that they came to the island around the 13th or 12th century after the failed invasion of Egypt; however, these theories remain controversial.
 Simonides of Ceos and Plutarch spoke of raids by Sardinians against the island of Crete, in the same period in which the Sea People invaded Egypt.
 This would at least confirm that Nuragic Sardinians frequented the eastern Mediterranean Sea.

-Further proofs come from 13th-century Nuragic ceramics found at Tiryns, Kommos, Kokkinokremnos, Hala Sultan Tekke, and in Sicily, at Lipari, and the Agrigento area, along the sea route linking western to eastern Mediterranean.
+Further proofs come from 13th-century Nuragic ceramics found at Tiryns, Kommos, Kokkinokremnos, Hala Sultan Tekke, Minet el-Beida and in Sicily, at Lipari, and the Agrigento area, along the sea route linking western to eastern Mediterranean; ceramics similar to those of late Bronze Age Sardinia have also been found in the Egyptian port of Marsa Matruh.

 The archaeologist Adam Zertal has proposed that the Harosheth Haggoyim of Israel, home of the biblical figure Sisera, is identifiable with the site of "El-Ahwat" and that it was a Nuragic site suggesting that he came from the people of the Sherden of Sardinia.
 Influences of the Nuragic architecture at El-Ahwat have been noticed also by Bar Shay, from Haifa University.

 Iron Age

 Archaeologists traditionally define the nuragic phase ranging from 900 BC to 500 BC (Iron Age) as the era of the aristocracies.
 Fine ceramics were produced along with more and more elaborate tools and the quality of weapons increased.
 With the flourishing of trade, metallurgical products and other manufactured goods were exported to every corner of the Mediterranean, from the Near East to Spain and the Atlantic.
 The huts in the villages increased in number and there was generally a large increase in population.
-The construction of the nuraghes stopped (many were abandoned or partially dismantled starting from 1150 BC) and individual tombs replaced collective burials (Giant's Tombs).

-But the real breakthrough of that period, according to archaeologist Giovanni Lilliu, was the political organization which revolved around the parliament of the village, composed by the heads and the most influential people, who gathered to discuss the most important issues.
+The construction of the nuraghes stopped, as many were abandoned or partially dismantled starting from 1150 BC, and individual tombs replaced collective burials (Giant's Tombs).
+According to archaeologist Giovanni Lilliu, the real breakthrough of that period was the political organization which revolved around the parliament of the village, composed by the heads and the most influential people, who gathered to discuss the most important issues.